 The British Academy of Audiology is keen to provide some tinnitus training that ensures Tinnitus patients feel more supported and better understood.
-One of the results of this should be that Tinnitus patients get immediate 'first aid'.
+One of the results of this is that Tinnitus patients get immediate ‘first aid’.

 The aim of this course is to effectively deliver a basic introduction to tinnitus management for as many professionals working in our sector as possible.
 We want to ensure as a professional body and patient organisation that any patient who mentions tinnitus during any routine appointment is triaged effectively and offered appropriate onward referral or simple advice on management and self-help.

 The training consists of three short online modules with essential learning for everyone working in Hearing Healthcare.
 This is an assessed course with a final piece of reflection on two patients you have seen with tinnitus.

 If you complete the 3 modules and the assessment satisfactorily you will receive an e-certificate for your personal CPD records.